kine-api-docs/zh-cn/src/source/index.html.md

 Price topic : `md.index-price.aggregated`

-To establish the price consuming, the process as below:
+The process to establish price consuming is:

-  * client initate the connection by send the subscribe message out
+* Client initiate the connection by sending the subscription message
-  * server will response the success if the request accepted
+* Server will respond a success message if the request is accepted
-  * prices will send to client from server to client every 500ms.
+* Prices will send to client from server every 500ms.

 ### Message examples